MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.convert.md

 ---
 uid: Microsoft.Quantum.Convert
 title: Microsoft.Quantum.Convert namespace
-ms.date: 10/26/2020 12:00:00 AM
+ms.date: 10/30/2020 12:00:00 AM
 ms.topic: article
 qsharp.kind: namespace
 qsharp.name: Microsoft.Quantum.Convert
 qsharp.summary: >-
-  This namespace contains functions for converting between various Q# data types.
+  These are some of the functions from System.Convert namespace of .NET CLR that are relevant within Q# type system.
 ---

 # Microsoft.Quantum.Convert namespace

-This namespace contains functions for converting between various Q# datatypes.
+These are some of the functions from System.Convert namespace of .NET CLRthat are relevant within Q# type system.